Benign nonconvexity of synchronization landscape induced by graph skeletons: Phasor geometry of geometric twins

 \subsection{Synchronous homogeneous extension}

-This section presents a formation scenario in which geometric stable open twins are formed in the presence of nodes with extra neighbours whose synchronous extension does not interfere with synchronization.
+This section presents another scenario in which geometric stable open twins arise in the presence of nodes with additional neighbors.
+We refer to this case as a synchronous extension, and show that it does not interfere with synchronization.

-Specifically, the following lemma can be interpreted as follows: if there is only one node in $Q$ and it attains a stable equilibrium at $\boldsymbol{\theta}$, then it clearly follows that

-Now, by duplicating this node $i$ multiple times to form the set $Q$, while keeping the phasors of the duplicates identical to that of $i$, and preserving the same outer neighbourhood (outside of $Q$), the above relation continues to hold both for $i$ and for every other node in $Q$.